 How to Make Cranberry Cream Cheese Bread

 Preheat the oven to 350° F. This recipe makes two loafs of cranberry bread.
-Grease two loaf pans and set them aside.
+Grease two loaf pans (8.5″ x 4.5″) and set them aside.
 It’s fine if you use glass or tin, both will work equally well.
+If you want to make mini loafs instead, use a 5.75″ x 3″ mini loaf pan.

 For mixing the bread batter, you can use a stand mixer or a hand mixer.
 Choose your bowl accordingly.
 Add the softened butter and cream cheese to the bowl and mix it with your stand mixer or hand mixer, until smooth and fluffy.